What is UVA trying to do?

 We want to understand the community's perspective on how we can participate the overall affordable housing solution.
 It’s a big challenge that will require all of us to contribute where we can.
 Community members are helping us figure out our role and providing valuable input to our project consultant.

 Are you aware of the many studies and resources that already have been developed by others?
 How are your coordinating with the City and County?

 We understand that there have been quite a few community engagement initiatives by various groups in recent years, and we want to learn from the existing work and gain additional insight without duplicating prior efforts.
-We have been collecting information about work throughout the City and the County to build a collection of resources to study.
+We have been gathering information about work throughout the City and the County to build a collection of resources to study.
 If there are other studies we should be aware of, please email [email protected].

-Our project consultant, Gina Merritt, has been meeting with stakeholders from local organizations, neighborhoods, and City and County officials for several months to learn from them about existing work so that we can determine the most effective way for UVA to help address needs.
+Our project consultant, Gina Merritt, and UVA staff members continue to engage with stakeholders from local organizations, neighborhoods, and City and County officials to learn from them about existing work and identified gaps so that we can determine the most effective way for UVA to help address needs.
 Both the City and County are represented on the Advisory Group for the project, along with local organizations involved in this work.

 Are you looking for opportunities to do mixed use, mixed income housing?
 Low-income housing?
 What about home ownership?

 We don’t have any preconceived notions about the final design.
 What we are learning from listening to stakeholders and reviewing market research will help us determine housing types, income levels, and other components.

 Why is UVA getting involved in Affordable Housing work?

 Affordable Housing has been identified by the community as a priority and an area that UVA could work on with community partners.

 Among the key initiatives in the University’s strategic plan is the Good Neighbor Program that calls for the University to work collaboratively with our community partners to address challenges that include housing.
 Affordable Housing is one of five working groups working under the auspices of the President’s Council on UVA-Community Partnerships.